artefactual/atom-docs/user-manual/access-content/advanced-search.rst

 Using the date range search filter
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you place the cursor in the start date or end date fields of the date range search, a calendar :term:`drop-down menu` will appear.
+When entering a start date or end date, follow the format of yyyy-mm-dd or use the calendar button to get a calendar datepicker :term:`drop-down menu` to appear.
 This "datepicker" offers a graphical user interface for selecting the date, if desired.

 .. image:: images/date-range-calendar.*
    :align: center
    :width: 80%
    :alt: An example of calendar widget dropdown in the date range fields

-Click on a day in the calendar to select that as your start or end date.
+If using the calendar datepicker, click on a day in the calendar to select that as your start or end date.
 You can also navigate through the months using the black forward and back buttons.

 The month and year can also be adjusted via the two drop-down menus: